linode/docs/docs/platform/package-mirrors.md

 ## Package Mirror Settings

-For best performance, you will want to use the mirror in the same datacenter as your Linode.
-When using the Linode DNS resolvers, **mirrors.linode.com** will resolve to the mirror within the same datacenter.
+For best performance, you will want to use the mirror in the same data center as your Linode.
+When using the Linode DNS resolvers, **mirrors.linode.com** will resolve to the mirror within the same data center.
 For public queries, mirrors.linode.com will return a round robin of the US locations.

 Instructions for setting the package mirror location are provided in the following subsections.